-Coronaviruses are a large family of viruses that may cause illness in animals or humans.
-In humans, several coronaviruses are known to cause respiratory infections ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).
-The most recently discovered coronavirus causes coronavirus disease COVID-19.
+Coronaviruses are a vast family of viruses that can cause illnesses in animals and humans.
+Humans trigger various respiratory infections, ranging from the common cold to more severe conditions like Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).
+The most recent addition to this family is the coronavirus responsible for COVID-19.

-COVID-19 is an infectious disease caused by the most recently discovered coronavirus.
-This new virus and infection were unknown before the outbreak began in Wuhan, China, in December 2019.
+COVID-19 is an infectious disease caused by the latest coronavirus strain to be identified.
+This novel virus and the associated disease were previously unknown until the outbreak originated in Wuhan, China, in December 2019.

-The most common symptoms of COVID-19 are fever, tiredness, and dry cough.
-Some patients may have aches and pains, nasal congestion, runny nose, sore throat, or diarrhea.
-These symptoms are usually mild and begin gradually.
-Some people become infected but don’t develop any symptoms and don’t feel unwell.
-Most people (about 80%) recover from the disease without needing special treatment.
-Around one out of every six people who get COVID-19 becomes seriously ill and develops difficulty breathing.
-Older people, and those with underlying medical problems like high blood pressure, heart problems, or diabetes, are more likely to develop severe illnesses.
-People with fever, cough, and difficulty breathing should seek medical attention.
+The most prevalent symptoms of COVID-19 include fever, fatigue, and a dry cough.
+Some individuals may experience muscle aches, nasal congestion, a runny nose, a sore throat, or diarrhea.
+Typically, these symptoms are mild and have a gradual onset.
+However, some individuals may remain asymptomatic and not feel unwell at all.
+Most cases (around 80%) recover without requiring specialized treatment.
+About one in six individuals contracting COVID-19 may experience severe symptoms, such as difficulty breathing.
+Those at greater risk for severe illness include older individuals and those with underlying medical conditions like high blood pressure, heart problems, or diabetes.
+Individuals with fever, cough, and breathing difficulties should seek immediate medical attention.

-If you have a fever, cough, and difficulty breathing, seek medical care early to reduce the risk of developing a more severe infection.
-Be sure to share your recent travel history with your health care provider.
+If you experience fever, cough, or breathing difficulties, it’s crucial to seek prompt medical care to reduce the risk of developing a more severe infection.
+Be sure to inform your healthcare provider of your recent travel history.